Genesis Prize: Laureate selection

 Members of the committee that selects Genesis Prize laureates are chosen based on their leadership and support for Jewish causes.
-Current and former committee members include Elie Wiesel, Meir Shamgar, Lawrence Summers, Yuli Edelstein, Jonathan Sacks, Isaac Herzog, and Nathan Sharansky.
+Current and former committee members include Elie Wiesel, Meir Shamgar, Lawrence Summers, Yuli Edelstein, Jonathan Sacks, Isaac Herzog, and Natan Sharansky.

 In 2020, the Foundation opened the selection process to online voting and invited the public to nominate and vote for the 2021 Genesis Prize Laureate.
 Close to two hundred thousand Jews on six continents participated in the voting.
 The final selection of the Laureate remains with the two committees.